bowman2001/perplexdoc/content/doc/basic/ordered-list/index.md

 2. {{< farfarshort 2 >}}

 #### The interruption {.h-p .up-1}
-of an ordered list for a general remark should not interrupt the counting, we need to go on afterwards where we left.
-The class [attribute]({{< relref "doc/attribute" >}}) `{.ol-continue}` lets a list continue, where the previous did stop.
+of an ordered list for a general remark should not interrupt the counting.
+We need to proceed where we left.
+The class [attribute]({{< relref "doc/attribute" >}}) `{.ol-continue}` lets a list continue counting, where the previous did stop.
 {.up-1}

 1. {{< farfarshort 1 >}}